FilipKrz03/NoteApp/README.md

 - OOP,
 - JS Modules,
-- Evrything saves in local Storage (does not disappear after page reload)
+- Evrything saves in local Storage (as JSON) (does not disappear after page reload)
 - Data From : Http Get Request (with axios library),
 - SCSS,
 - Responsive Design.